Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 The topic of tides is covered in safe boating courses, but if it’s been awhile, check out our brief overview of what all boaters need to know about tides.

-Key Facts About Tidesboaters and tides in bc
+Key Facts About Tides

 Tides are one of the universe’s most fascinating forces – for boaters and non-boaters alike.
 Simply put, tides can be defined as the rising and falling of sea levels.
 Here are some more key facts about tides: